-The UI Opera Studies Forum (OSF) will continue its lecture series coordinated with the Metropolitan Opera Live in HD theatre screenings with a talk on Verdi’s “Don Carlo” Tuesday, Nov.
-30, presented by Miriam Gilbert.
+The UI Opera Studies Forum (OSF) will continue its lecture series coordinated with the Metropolitan Opera Live in HD theatre screenings with a talk on Puccini’s “La fanciulla del West” Wednesday, Dec.
+15, presented by Kim Marra.
 All lectures take place at 5:30 p.m. in the University Capitol Centre conference seminar room 2520D and are free and open to the public.

-Gilbert is a professor of English in the College of Liberal Arts and Sciences.
+Marra is a professor of American studies and theatre arts in the UI College of Liberal Arts and Sciences.

-The next “Slavery in Global Cinema” film series screening will feature two films Thursday, Nov.
-18, at 7 p.m. in 2520D UCC.
+The last “Slavery in Global Cinema” film series screening will be held Thursday, Dec.
+9, at 7 p.m. in 2520D UCC.
 The event is free and open to the public.

 This series from the University of Iowa Obermann Center for Advanced Studies allows audiences to explore the history and meaning of slavery practices through a variety of documentaries, feature-length films and personal accounts by filmmakers.